ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-kakutef4-mini.rst

 RC Input
 ========

-RC input is configured on the R6 (UART3_RX) pin.
+RC input is configured on the R3 (UART3_RX) pin.
 It supports all RC protocols except PPM.
+See :ref:`common-rc-systems` for details for a specific RC system. :ref:`SERIAL3_PROTOCOL<SERIAL3_PROTOCOL>` is set to "23", by default, to enable this.

+- SBUS/DSM/SRXL connects to the R6 pin.

+- SBUS FPort requires connection to T3 and an external bi-directional inverter, see :ref:`common-FPort-receivers` .

+- CRSF also requires a T3 connection, in addition to R6, and automatically provides telemetry.

+- SRXL2 requires a connecton to R3 and T3 and automatically provides telemetry.
+Set :ref:`SERIAL3_OPTIONS<SERIAL3_OPTIONS>` to "4".

+Any UART can be used for RC system connections in ArduPilot also, and is compatible with all protocols except PPM.
+See :ref:`common-rc-systems` for details.

 ESC Telemetry
 =============